webpack/webpack.js.org/content/configuration/output.md

 	//what this module returns is what your entry chunk returns });
 ```

-But if you download this script, first you may get a error: `define is not defined`, it’s ok!
+But if you download this script, you may get an error: `define is not defined`, it’s ok!
 If you are distributing your library with AMD, then your users need to use RequireJS to load it.

 Now that you have RequireJS loaded, you can load your library.